ErnieE5/ee5_base64/README.md

 doing a popen("base64") was considered, but isn't overly portable.
 Speed was an issue when 800K files took over 2 full seconds.

-This module "exports" 8 methods that allow interaction with the encoding / decoding routines in 3 descrete ways.
+This module "exports" 5 methods with various "overloads" that allow interaction with the encoding / decoding routines.

+##Basic Usage

 The simplest is "string in" / "string out".